AudioMNIST: Exploring Explainable Artificial Intelligence for Audio Analysis on a Simple Benchmark: Results

-In case of AudioNet relevance scores are obtained as an 8000 dimensional vector.
-An exemplary waveform input of a spoken \textit{zero} from a male speaker for which the network correctly classifies the gender is presented in \Figref{fig:wave_heatmap}(a) with the associated relevance scores of the network decision depicted in \Figref{fig:wave_heatmap}(b).
-For the time interval $0.5-0.55$ seconds a closer inspection is provided in \Figref{fig:wave_heatmap}(c) where single samples of the signal are color-coded according to the associated relevance score.
+\paragraph{Relevance maps for AudioNet} Next, we compute LRP relevance scores for the AudioNet digit and sex classifier that operates on the raw waveforms.
+In \Figref{fig:wave_heatmap}, we show a visual explanation for an exemplary spoken zero from a male speaker for the sex classifier's correct prediction \emph{male}.
+Here, we first show the signal and the relevance scores separately in \Figref{fig:wave_heatmap} \subref{fig:wave_signal} and \Figref{fig:wave_heatmap} \subref{fig:wave_hm}.
+For the time interval from $0.5-0.55$ seconds a zoomed-in segment is provided in \Figref{fig:wave_heatmap} \subref{fig:wave_hm_colored} for an actual visual explanation, where timepoints color-coded according to the relevance score.
 Intuitively plausible, zero relevance falls onto the zero-embedding at the left and right side of the recorded data.
-Furthermore, from \Figref{fig:wave_heatmap}(c) it appears that mainly samples of large magnitude are relevant for the network's classification decision.
+Furthermore, from \Figref{fig:wave_heatmap} \subref{fig:wave_hm_colored} it appears that mainly timepoints of large magnitude are relevant for the network's classification decision.